bayespy/bayespy/docs/source/userguide.rst

    :end-before: (2)

 This is quite self-explanatory given the model definitions above.
-Now, we need to use the generated data:
+Now, we use the generated data:

 .. literalinclude:: examples/example_01.py
    :language: python3